Access to energy

 Access to energy at Shell

-Globally, around 790 million people still lack access to electricity and hundreds of millions more have an unreliable supply.
-An estimated 2.8 billion people cook on open fires using firewood or unclean fuels, causing serious health risks and contributing to deforestation.
+Globally, around 800 million people still lack access to electricity and hundreds of millions more have an unreliable supply.
 In support of the UN Sustainable Development Goal 7 (SDG7), we are working to provide more clean, reliable energy to those who do not have it today.

 Achieving universal energy access by 2030 will require a mix of commercial investment and community programmes tailored to those who cannot access or afford energy solutions without support.